 The above statements are intended to describe the general nature and level of work to be performed and are not an exhaustive list of all associated responsibilities.

-- Demonstrated track record of financial development in a complex work environment.
+- Demonstrated record of productivity in a complex work environment.

 - Must have excellent judgment with a professional demeanor and presentation.

-- Familiarity with University processes and procedures is preferred.
+- Familiarity with University of Michigan processes and procedures is preferred.